 - The locks that allow you to lower a side should be out of your baby's reach.

 - Make sure the playpen has well-protected hinges and supports.

 - Look for a playpen with top rails that automatically lock when lifted into the normal position.

 - Examine the floor of a used playpen for wear and tear.

 - Never leave a baby in a mesh playpen with the side lowered.
 The baby could get trapped between the mesh side and the floorboard.
-Because of the danger of suffocation, only one floor pad should be used and soft bedding should be avoided in the playpen at all times.
+Because of the danger of suffocation, only one floor pad (mattress) should be used.

 - Show babysitters and other caregivers how to correctly set up the playpen.